 The first thing you may be asking yourself is what is Traveller 2e?
 Traveller is a tabletop science fiction RPG released in 1977 by Game Designer’s Workshop.
 The setting takes place in the Milky Way Galaxy during humanities Third Imperium.
 Faster than light travel has allowed the human race to travel among the stars colonizing, empire building, trading etc. There are alien species and playable races but for the most part the setting is pretty human centric.

 To start playing on Fantasy Grounds you will need a game master, called the Referee, and a couple of players.
 I’d say 3 players minimum if operating a spacecraft and comfortably up to 6 to form a full crew.
-I play with a great group of online player at Triple J Gaming.
+I play with a great group of online players at Triple J Gaming.
 If you don’t have a crew I’d recommend checking the Fantasy Grounds looking for group sub forum.

 In the campaign that I am Refereeing we run a Trader style campaign where my players fly arounds with their ship trying to make money from trading system to system.
 I sprinkle in the published adventure content and weave in a story with their trade ambitions to form a story arc for my players to hopefully enjoy.